lauriesmith20/Ball-Run-Unity-Game/README.md

 The object of the game is very basic; dodge the giant balls while running away from the guard, who will hunt you down relentlessly.

-To start: Open in Unity, navigate to Assets > Scenes > Start.
+To start: Open in Unity, navigate to Assets > Scenes > StartScene.